 Brief: Using Linux in a virtual machine gives you the option to try Linux within Windows.
 This step-by-step guide shows you how to install Linux inside Windows using VirtualBox.

 There are several ways to install Linux.
 You can clean everything from your system and install Linux.
-You can dual boot Linux with Windows and it allows you to choose one of the operating systems at the boot time.
-You can also install Linux within Windows from Microsoft Store.
-But this only provides you the command line version of Linux.
+You can dual boot Linux with Windows and choose one of the operating systems at the boot time.
+You can even install Linux within Windows from Microsoft Store (though this only provides you with the command line version of Linux).

-If you want to use Linux without making any changes in your Windows system, you can go the virtual machine way.
+But if you want to use Linux without making any changes to your Windows system, you can go the virtual machine route.
 Basically, you install and use Linux like any regular Windows application.
-When you just want to try Linux for limited use, virtual machines provide a more comfortable option.
+When you just want to try Linux for limited use, virtual machines provide the most comfortable option.

 In this tutorial, I’ll show you how to install Linux inside Windows using VirtualBox.

 Installing Linux inside Windows using VirtualBox